lidofinance/docs/docs/guides/steth-integration-guide.md

 ### What wstETH is

 wstETH is an ERC20 token that represents the account's share of the total supply of stETH tokens (stETH token wrapper with static balances).
 The 1 wei of wstETH token equals the [share](#What-share-is) balance and can only be changed upon transfers, minting, and burning. wstETH balance does not rebase.
-To see actual ratio between stETH and wstETH, `stEthPerToken` function can be used [here](https://etherscan.io/token/0x7f39c581f595b53c5cb19bd0b3f8da6c935e2ca0#readContract).
+At any given time, anyone holding wstETH can convert any amount of it to stETH at a fixed rate, and vice versa.
+The rate is the same for everyone at any given moment.
+The rate gets updated once a day, when stETH undergoes a rebase.
+The current rate can be obtained by calling `wstETH.stEthPerToken()`

 To be more consistent with stETH, wstETH allows to wrap stETH and get wstETH and to unwrap wstETH to get stETH back.